Last Updated on March 19, 2021 by Julia Wilson

 Not every cat will fit the perfect profile of what is expected of a cat, but they are just as worthy of love and care.
 Many of these cats are high on the list for euthanasia or wallow in shelters while the younger and fitter find homes.

-FIV positive cats can life a full and happy life with just a few modifications and adequate medical care.
+FIV positive cats can live a full and happy life with just a few modifications and adequate medical care.
 Many will succumb to other age-related diseases unassociated with FIV.

 Most underlying medical conditions can be treated or at least managed.
 Cats who are physically disabled adapt well.
 In some cases, it will be necessary to make modifications, avoid making too many changes (for example if the cat is blind), and not let the cat roam free.
 The potential is there for these cats to live a full and happy life if people will just give them a chance.